realtalishaw/sorting_algorithms/README.md

 1. Insertion sort - Write a function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm

+2. Selection sort - Write a function that sorts an array of integers in ascending order using the Selection sort algorithm